Mike Denness and Indian cricket team incident: Public outrage, "Unofficial" Test and Sehwag's ban

 There was a huge outrage in India where protestors took to the streets and burnt effigies of Denness.
 The matter was raised in the Indian parliament, the popular press termed Denness a racist, and the ICC was accused of discriminating against the emerging Third World.

-The Board of Control for Cricket in India (BCCI) threatened to call off its tour of South Africa unless Denness was replaced as match referee for the third Test, scheduled for 23-27 November at SuperSport Park, Centurion.
+The Board of Control for Cricket in India (BCCI) threatened to call off its tour of South Africa unless Denness was replaced as match referee for the third Test, scheduled for 23–27 November at SuperSport Park, Centurion.
 The International Cricket Council (ICC) supported Denness but the South African board sided with the BCCI's position and the two teams played an "unofficial" Test instead.
 Denness, who was not even allowed to enter the stadium, was replaced as match referee by the South African Denis Lindsay.
 Consequently, the ICC declared the match to be "unofficial" and instead classified it as a "friendly five-day match"; the Test series was thus limited to the two matches already completed, with South Africa winning 1–0.

-The ICC upheld the ban on Sehwag for the subsequent Test, but overturned the bans on Tendulkar and Ganguly.
+The ICC overturned the bans on Tendulkar and Ganguly, but upheld the ban on Sehwag for the subsequent Test.
+ICC declared that Tendulkar was not guilty of ball tampering and noted that cleaning the ball without the umpire's permission is "still an offence but it's not as serious as ball tampering."

 The subsequent England tour to India was placed in jeopardy when India picked Sehwag in the Test squad.
 Subsequent to this development, the ICC issued a warning that any Test match with Sehwag in the Indian team would not be considered an official Test until Sehwag served his ban.
 After negotiations with the England and Wales Cricket Board (ECB) and the ICC, and in the general interest of cricket, Sehwag was dropped from the team for the first Test against England.